taigeeoff/Firebase-Deep-Research-/Challenge2.md

 Follow the indexing logic in `src/app/api/indexing/processing.tsx`, locate the embedding generation implementation.
 Learn about the available embedding models on GCP and decide which one to use.
 Finally, complete the codebase with the missing model parameters.

+Here is the pointer to the [Genkit embedding interface](https://js.api.genkit.dev/classes/genkit._.Genkit.html#embed).

 ## Step 4: Run and Verify the Indexing Pipeline 🚀